Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Looking for a heat-tolerant, drought-resistant plant?
 Then the brightly bloomed blanket flower is a good choice.
 Structured similar to a daisy, these red, yellow, and orange petals make a stunning statement in your garden.
 Whether you start them from seed or from a seedling, you are sure to brighten your area with dynamic color rather quickly.

 Control insects affecting blanket flower with insecticidal soap, according to package instructions.
-If planted in a shady location, periodically inspect plants for powdery mildew and dispose affected leaves.
+If planted in a shady location, periodically inspect plants for powdery mildew and dispose of affected leaves.
 Plant in well-draining soil; these plants are susceptible to root rot.

-If you intend to place butterfly weed in your garden specifically to attracting butterflies, plant some in a sheltered location, such as behind other plants.
+If you intend to place butterfly weed in your garden specifically to attract butterflies, plant some in a sheltered location, such as behind other plants.
 Butterflies don't like to be so exposed, so this will make the area more hospitable for them.

 Propagate plants in the spring by taking a 4-inch cutting from the plant.
 Strip leaves from the lower portion of the stem, and insert the stem into a mixture of damp sand and peat moss.
 Set aside in a moist, shaded location until well-rooted, then plant in the garden in a sunny location.